-Eco-driving: what is it and how does it work?
+Eco-driving: what is it and how do you do it?

 What is eco-driving?
 Is it possible to practice eco-driving with an electric car?
 If so, how can you learn?
-How can you go further to reduce your environmental impact as much as possible?
+How can you go further to reduce your environmental impact to the maximum?
 These are just some of the questions we'll be answering in this article.

-Having an electric car is already a great way to save money and help the planet at the same time.
-But with these tips, you can increase therange of your electric car, save money and reduce your environmental impact even further, so you can become the king or queen of eco-driving!
+Having an electric car is already a good way of saving money and helping the planet at the same time.
+But with these few tips, you'll be able to increase the energy efficiency of your car.autonomy of your electric car, save money and reduce your environmental impact even further, so you can become the king or queen of eco-driving!
 Let's get started!

 Table of contents